kashamalasha/nightscout-widget-electron/README.md

 - If you need to change the settings you can click by the gear symbol in the bottom left corner.

-- If you want to fast navigate to the Nightscout site, you can click by the middle button with the graph symbol.
+- If you want to fast navigate to the Nightscout site, you can click the middle button with the graph symbol.

 ## 🗜️ Content